 - Crawling over someone to get to the bathroom (83 percent)

 - Not being able to stretch out (83 percent)

 - Having an overweight seatmate on either side of you (80 percent)

 - Not having a place to rest your head (71 percent)

-As airlines try to maximize the number of people on each plane, continue in the old practice of overbooking, and reduce and eliminate (or charge for) opportunities to make changes to our airline reservations, frequent travelers are almost doomed to a middle seat experience at some point.
+As airlines try to maximize the number of people on each plane, continue in the old practice of overbooking, and reduce (or charge for) opportunities to make changes to our airline reservations, frequent travelers are almost doomed to a middle seat experience at some point.
 On a typical commercial flight within the United States, about 50 unfortunate souls will be relegated to the dreaded middle seat.
 What can you do if one of those tortured passengers is you?
 Here’s how to survive the middle seat on a long flight.

 If ever there was a time to behave like a 4-year-old and visit the lavatory in the airport immediately before leaving, this is it.

 If you do need to get up from your seat during the flight, do so before the person in the aisle seat starts watching the movie, pulls out a book, opens her laptop, falls asleep, etc. You might also want to get up and out of your seat before the person in the window seat falls asleep, too, giving him the opportunity to get up at the same time you do.
 Otherwise, not only might you get trapped inside a sleeping person in the aisle seat, but when you finally settle in yourself, you may also be forced to get up by the person in the window seat.